Introduction/Overview

-• Data Access or connectivity in VB .net is the mechanism through which an application program connects and communicates with data repositories/databases/data sources successfully.
+• Database Access Technology or connectivity in VB .net is the mechanism through which an application program connects and communicates with data repositories/databases/data sources successfully.

 • Database connectivity in VB .net software is also known as database middleware/sometimes called API(Application Program Interface) because it provides an interface between the two totally different natures of software i.e. application program and the database.

-(A) Native SQL connectivity in VB .net (Vendor provided).
+(A) Native SQL connectivity (Vendor provided) in VB .net.

-(G) Sun’s Java Database Connectivity (JDBC) Connectivity in VB .net.
+(G) Sun’s Java Database Connectivity (JDBC) Connectivity especially in Java.

 (F) ADO .Net Connectivity